fchauvel/MAD/README.md

  * Features
     * Copy the model into the output directory
+ * Bug Fixes
+    * Fix worker that are not released when the triggering request as been discarded and that the emitted request succeed
  * Refactorings
     * Split acceptance tests into several files (commons, nominals, errors)